bernardo-sabino/bernardo-sabino/README.md

 ###

 <p align="left">Control and Automation Engineering student (UFMG, 2nd semester) with a technical course in Industrial Automation (SENAI-MG, 2025).
 Experience in teaching and technical support as a Microcontroller Circuits and Control Techniques Tutor, where I developed activities with a practical emphasis.
 Passionate about Machine Learning and Control Systems.
-My profile aims to bring together the range of learnings I've been developing along this journey, whether in machine learning, robotics, or control systems.<br><br><br>- 📚 I'm currently learning Data Analysis and Computer Vision</p>
+My profile aims to bring together the range of learnings I've been developing along this journey, whether in machine learning, robotics, or control systems.<br><br>- 📚 I'm currently learning Data Analysis and Computer Vision</p>

 ###